marmelab/react-admin/docs/Authentication.md

 ## Redirect After Logout

 By default react-admin will redirect to '/login' after the user logs out.
-This can be changed by adding a `redirectTo` prop to the `logoutButton` of a customMenu
+This can be changed by adding a `redirectTo` prop to the `logoutButton` of a customMenu:

 ```jsx
 // in src/myMenu.js
 import React from 'react';